DeuceEFI/Cruiser/README.md

  * Load/Run LED.
  * Reset momentary switch.
  * Load momentary switch.
+ * Port T0-2 outputs with 1k current limiting resistors.

 PCB size is to be as small as possible and to be powered by the USB bus, to allow for easy transport for development work.
-Current design is a 25mm x 50mm PCB which has a cutout to allow the end of the PCB to be inserted into a USB-A female host socket.
+Current design is a 50mm x 50mm PCB which has a cutout to allow the end of the PCB to be inserted into a USB-A female host socket.
 It is recommended that the PCB be plugged into a USB-A female to USB-A male extension cable to reduce the stress on the USB connector on the host computer.

 ### Status